 Even children with autism can improve their ability to interact with others and become more comfortable with their surroundings through occupational therapy.

-Physical therapists often give patients exercises to do at home.
+Occupational therapists often give patients exercises to do at home.
 And that is also another reason why the presence of a family member is especially helpful for the child.
 The role of parents during therapy sessions has now changed from a passive one to an active, participating one.
-Parents can be very effective co-therapists by performing the treatment activities recommended by physical therapists at home and by actively cooperating in improving the mobility issues of their children.
+Parents can be very effective co-therapists by performing the treatment activities recommended by occupational therapists at home and by actively cooperating in improving the mobility issues of their children.

 To learn more about how Kids at Play can help your child, please book a consultation with one of our experts today and we will get back to you as soon as possible.